PDCD1LG2: Function

 PD-L2 binds to its receptor PD-1 with dissociation constant K_{d} of 11.3 nM.
 Binding to PD-1 can activate pathways inhibiting TCR/BCR-mediated immune cell activation (for a more detailed discussion see PD-1 signaling).
 PD-L2 plays an important role in immune tolerance and autoimmunity.
 Both PD-L1 and PD-L2 can inhibit T cell proliferation and inflammatory cytokine production.
 Blocking PD-L2 has been shown to exacerbate experimental autoimmune encephalomyelitis.
-Unlike PD-L1, PD-L2 has been shown activate the immune system.
+Unlike PD-L1, PD-L2 has been shown activate the immune system, but this has only been demonstrated in mice and evidence against this exists in humans.
 PD-L2 triggers IL-12 production in murine dendritic cells leading to T cell activation.
 Others have shown that treatment with PD-L2 Ig led to T helper cell proliferation.

 Clinical significance

 PD-L2, PD-L1, and PD-1 expressions are important in the immune response to certain cancers.
 Due to their role in suppressing the adaptive immune system, efforts have been made to block PD-1 and PD-L1, resulting in FDA approved inhibitors for both (see pembrolizumab, nivolumab, atezolizumab).
 There are still no FDA approved inhibitors for PD-L2 as of 2019.

 The direct role of PD-L2 in cancer progression and immune-tumor microenvironment regulation is not as well studied as the role of PD-L1.
 In mouse cell cultures, PD-L2 expression on tumor cells suppressed cytotoxic T cell-mediated immune responses.

 Indirectly, PD-L2 may have utility as a biomarker or prognostic indicator.
 PD-L2 expression has been shown to predict response to PD-1 blockade with pembrolizumab independently of PD-L1 expression.
 However, PD-L2 does not putatively predict outcome in cancer, with some studies suggesting it predicts negative prognoses and other studies suggesting it predicts positive prognoses.